 Allow the healthy pumpkin pie to cool then transfer to the refrigerator and chill until completely cool.

-Serve with homemade or store-bought whipped cream and enjoy!
+Serve with store-bought or homemade whipped cream and enjoy!
 I make my Coconut Whipped Cream.
+Vanilla ice cream is a magical pairing too.

 Do you follow a low-carb or ketogenic diet?
 This recipe is remarkably easy to make Keto!